rosamundm/rosamundm/README.md

 ### 🗣 I have an active working knowledge of both English and German.
 Feel free to talk to me in French, too!

-### 💻  Here are a couple of my recent projects (some repositories are private for security reasons — I can show them upon request):
+### 💻  Here are a couple of my recent projects (certain repositories are private cos I don't want people to fork them — I can show them upon request):
 * tech blog, built with Next.js
 * API for Berlin streets named after historical women, built with Django REST Framework
 * a frontend application accompanying this, built with React